keyur2115/crudop/README.md

 Yesterday:
 => Worked on Zomber front, changes in home page banner and applied the redirect link on it.
 Today:
-=> Working on a zomber front, Applying the home page banner changes to other dashboard pages.
+=> Working on a zomber front, Applying the home page banner changes to other dashboard pages.# crudop